Nishchaypat/CSC4311_CodingAssignment/spark-dijkstra/README.md

 Before you begin, ensure you have the following prerequisites installed and configured:

-* An Azure Virtual Machine (VM) running Ubuntu 20.04 LTS or later.
+* An Azure Virtual Machine (VM) running Linux (ubuntu 20.04).
 * Java Development Kit (JDK) version 8 or higher.
-* Python version 3.7 or higher.
+* Python version 3.10 or higher.
-* Apache Spark version 3.1.2 or higher.
+* Apache Spark version 3.5.5.

 ## Installation and Setup Instructions